 Self-dealing Transaction.
 Records pertaining to self-dealing transactions that would otherwise be exempt from disclosure under Cal.
 Educ.
 Code § 89916(a) must be disclosed.
 Self-dealing transactions include loans of money or property or material financial interests of or between auxiliary organization officers or directors and an auxiliary organization, as set forth in Cal.
 Corp.
 Code §§ 5233 and 5236.
 Cal.
 Educ.
 Code § 89916(b)(5).

 Non-Competitively Bid Contract.
 Records pertaining to the identity of such donor or volunteer that would otherwise be exempt from disclosure under Cal.
 Educ.
-Code § 89916(a)(1) shall be disclosed where the volunteer or donor is awarded, within five years of the date of the service or gift, a non-competitive bid contract from the CSU/campus or the auxiliary organization.
+Code § 89916(a)(1) shall be disclosed where the volunteer or donor is awarded, within five years of the date of the service or gift, a non-competitive bid contract from the CSU/university or the auxiliary organization.
 Cal.
 Educ.
 Code § 89916(b)(6).

 Trade Secrets